zoekko/zoekko.github.io/research.md

 </div>

 <div style="text-align: left;">
-However, this process is complicated by stellar contamination—variability and heterogeneities like spots on the host star, which can mimic or obscure the signals from exoplanet atmospheres.
+However, this process is complicated by stellar contamination---variability and heterogeneities like spots on the host star---which can mimic or obscure the signals from exoplanet atmospheres.
 Physical models used to correct for this are frequently oversimplified, while more accurate, physics-based models are currently too computationally demanding to use broadly.
 </div>

 <div class="image-container">